Image source: Photospin.com

 1. Become a re-seller.

 Sell unwanted or new items via Amazon, eBay, Etsy and other online marketplaces.
-This type of business can be scaled to your schedule, budget and inventory.
+This type of business can be scaled to your schedule, budget and inventory and is perfect as a side hustle.

 2. Create social media posts for businesses.